United States Department of State

 GSOs are responsible for:

-- Contracting - manages contracts, develops acquisition documents, coordinates contracting at post, and coordinates contracting with the State Department in Washington.
+- Contracting - conducts procurement planning, manages contracts, develops acquisition documents, coordinates contracting at post, and coordinates contracting with the State Department in Washington.

-- Procurement & supply, including warehouse management - monitors support services standards, identifies procurement support needs, prepares budgets, manages procurement of supplies, manages procurement of documents, determines warehousing needs, procures and manages warehouse space, ensures warehouse security, and manages freight handling.
+- Procurement & supply chain, including warehouse and inventory management - monitors support services standards, identifies procurement support needs, prepares budgets, manages procurement of supplies, manages procurement documents, determines warehousing needs, procures and manages warehouse space, ensures warehouse security, and manages freight handling.

-- Property & space management - develops property requirements, manages property utilization policies, coordinates property with others, accounts for properties, and manages maintenance.
+- Warehouse, property & space management - develops and manages real property requirements, negotiates leases (commercial and residential), manages property utilization policies, coordinates property with others, accounts for properties, and manages maintenance.

-- Travel & transportation - manages travel and transportation, serves as transportation liaison, and manages motor pool.
+- Travel & transportation - manages travel and transportation requirements and programs, serves as transportation liaison, and manages vehicle fleets/motor pool.

-- Customs & clearances - obtains clearances, informs others about import-export regulations, and serves as customs iaison.
+- Customs & clearances - obtains clearances, informs others about import-export regulations, and serves as customs liaison.

-- Supervision of staff - supervises American direct hire personnel, manages locally employed staff, encourages staff training, and ensures equal employment.
+- Supervision of staff - supervises and manages American direct hire personnel and locally employed staff, encourages staff training, and ensures Equal Employment Opportunity rules are followed.

-- Waste, fraud & mismanagement program - maintains internal controls, and manages purchase cards for acquisitions and for official travel.
+- Waste, fraud & mismanagement program - maintains internal controls, and manages purchase cards for acquisitions and travel cards for official travel.

 Applicants for the position of General Services Officer must have a minimum of six years of experience, broken down as follows: